ChrisHuffman/coinkraal/README.md

 TODO
 ---

-- set user id when add transaction
-- validate the google client id
 - why do we need to root api?
 - why do we keep getting a 401?
 - add Nav header
-- validation on the add form
 - have sell and buy dots on the chart